★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 Overview

-Ferrari (RACE) is a global luxury performance car maker and brand company whose revenue is dominated by Cars and spare parts, with additional monetization from sponsorship/commercial/brand activities (notably motorsport) and smaller ancillary revenues.
-The moat in the car business is primarily demand-driven: a prestige brand that supports premium pricing and strong personalization, reinforced by deliberate supply allocation (long waits) and a tightly managed authorized-dealer network.
+Ferrari (RACE) is a global luxury performance car maker and brand company whose FY2025 revenue was dominated by Cars and spare parts, with faster growth from sponsorship/commercial/brand activities and smaller ancillary revenues.
+The core car moat is demand-driven: prestige brand equity supports premium pricing and personalization, reinforced by deliberate supply allocation, long waits, and a tightly managed authorized-dealer network.
 The installed vehicle base supports recurring after-sales and parts demand.
-Key pressures to monitor are brand dilution from volume/licensing decisions, execution risk in the EV transition, and cyclicality in luxury demand and sponsorship budgets.
+Ferrari disclosed 24% share in its defined luxury performance car reference market in 2025.
+Key risks are brand dilution from volume/licensing decisions, EV transition execution, and cyclicality in luxury demand and sponsorship budgets.

 Primary segment